lyfmail-official/trustlens/README.md

 - ✘ **Not a replacement for journalism** — we complement professional fact-checking.
 - ✘ **Not a surveillance system** — zero tracking, zero data collection, ever.

-&gt; TrustLens provides **signals, not verdicts**.
+TrustLens provides **signals, not verdicts**.
 We empower users to make informed decisions, not dictate what to believe.

 ---